Sydney-Informatics-Hub/training.artemis.introhpc/_episodes/06-quiz-extra.md

 4. How much space are you allocated in project, and how do you check how much you have used?

 > ## Answer
-> Space per project: 1 TB, command ‘pquota’
+> Space per project: 1 TB, command ‘pquota’. or `jobstat` {: .solution}
-{: .solution}

 5. What log files are produced after a job completes, and what do they contain?